fbpx

 • Review: Regularly review and adjust your plan as needed to ensure that you’re making progress towards filling your knowledge gaps.

-In Conclusion: The Power of Recognizing and Addressing Knowledge Gaps
+The Power of Recognizing and Addressing Knowledge Gaps

 What exactly is a knowledge gap?